 Won’t top two result in single party races?

 o In some instances, yes.
-While there are others reasons why this might happen (eg. too many candidates of a major party split the primary votes), the main reason would be due to a major party's traditional dominance in a district.
+While there are other reasons why this might happen (eg. too many candidates of a major party split the primary votes), the main reason would be due to a major party's traditional dominance in a district.
 In these cases, candidates are forced to appeal to independents as well as members of other parties.
 Currently, 80-90% of elections are decided in the primary; not the general election.

 Won’t minor parties suffer under a top two system?

-o An all candidate primary draws attention to minor party candidates
+o A primary including all candidates provides more attention to minor party candidates.

-o Minor parties have opportunity to build coalition voting blocks in primary
+o Minor parties have an opportunity to build coalition voting blocks in an open primary.

 Why not pursue a ranked choice voting method which is deemed superior by many?